kelynnski/kelynnski.github.io/_portfolio/portfolio-1.md

 #### 4. Set up RAG for the cleaned up texts & their vector embeddings

 I used a very similar set up for this project as I did for the second one.
 For this project I looked into adding HyDE (Hypothetical Document Embedding) as part of the process.
-By adding in HyDE, it is essentially asking the LLM to generate a document and adding it to the user query, and then creating vector embeddings from that instead of just the question.
+By adding in HyDE, it is essentially asking the LLM to generate a document answering the user's query before retrieving and ranking the sources, and add that hypothetical document to the user query.
+I then create vector embeddings from that addition to the query, instead of just the original query alone.
 In this way, texts that are more relevant could rank higher as top results.
 For my small POC, I did not end up including the HyDE portion as part of the run, because I did not see better results when I added it in.
 This could use more experimentation, but my theory is that because it was looking for such specific information about the tool in question, the hypothetical document didn’t add enough relevant context.

 _Code snippet including the chatbot class for setting up RAG, including HyDE:_
 ```python